raseribanez/PyColorList/README.md

 An RGB tool I created for personal reference pyColorList

+see the lower case readme file for use - editing seems to throw my layout off balance

 NOTE: I am still working on this - I may upload a rough or unfinished version, but it is not really ready yet.
 It does run as an importable module, but needs work